 |---|---|

 | Statutory sick pay only payable on the fourth day of consecutive sickness.
-No payment is required for the first 3 days of sickness. | Statutory sick pay payable from the first day of sickness, with the waiting period removed entirely. |
+No payment is required for the first 3 days of sickness. | Statutory Sick Pay payable from the first day of sickness, with the waiting period removed entirely. |

-| Employees must meet the Lower Earnings Limit of £125 per week before tax to qualify for Statutory Sick Pay. | The Lower Earnings Limit removed increasing employee eligibility for Statutory Sick Pay. |
+| Employees must meet the Lower Earnings Limit of £125 per week before tax to qualify for Statutory Sick Pay. | Lower Earnings Limit removed increasing employee eligibility for Statutory Sick Pay. |

 | Statutory Sick Pay must be paid at a weekly rate of £118.75 per week. | Statutory Sick Pay must be paid at 80% of an employee’s average weekly earnings or a weekly flat rate of £123.25, whichever is lower. |